saaste/fmi-weather-client/README.md

 ```

-You can get the observation data from a station ID [shown here](https://www.ilmatieteenlaitos.fi/havaintoasemat) using the following functions:
+You can get the observation data from a station using the following functions:
 - `observation_by_station_id(fmi_sid)`

+To get a weather observation from a station, you must provide a station ID.
+IDs can be found on [FMI's station list](https://www.ilmatieteenlaitos.fi/havaintoasemat).
+Note that weather observations are available only from **weather stations**.
+These are the ones with `sää` in the `Ryhmä` column.

 Example:
 ```python